Does reading from an electronic tablet before bedtime affect sleep?

 If you’d like to read more about this study, you can find it in PNAS, volume 112.

-And in our Brain-Smart webinar series, we’re digging even more deeply into brain science – where you’ll get expert brain-building strategies that can strengthen resilience, speed healing and increase happiness.
+And in our Practical Brain Science series, we’re digging even more deeply into brain science – where you’ll get expert brain-building strategies that can strengthen resilience, speed healing and increase happiness.
+Click here to sign up.

 Have you noticed the use of electronic devices disrupting sleep patterns – either yours or your clients’?
 Please leave a comment below.